FrancisArgnR/OpenLDAP/README.md

 ### Installation of the OpenLDAP client (Ubuntu)

 Once an OpenLDAP server is configured, the client needs to be installed and configured in order to connect.
-First, several packages need to be installed:
+First, several packages need to be installed (you can also replace the final nscd with nslcd):

 _$ sudo apt-get –y install libnss-ldap libpam-ldap ldap-utils nscd_ <br>
 _$ sudo apt install libnss-ldap libpam-ldap ldap-utils nscd_ <br>